 Wallets for Developers is accessed from the platform’s dashboard through the ‘developer keys’ option in the settings menu.

 To open an account with Wallets Africa, you should be at least 16 years old.
-You can open an account on Wallets Africa website using your browser or by using Android or iOS apps.
+You can open an account on Wallets Africa website using your browser or by using Wallets Africa app for Android or iOS.
 All you need is a valid phone number and an email address.

 For business accounts, your business must be registered in Nigeria because you will need to have a business name registered with the Corporate Affairs Commision and an RC number.

 It is free to sign up for the service and to deposit money into your wallet using a bank transfer.
-However, if you deposit money into your wallet using your card, you will be charged 1% of the amount you fund with.
-The fee will never exceed 2,000 naira.
+However, if you deposit money into your wallet using your card, there will be Wallet Africa charges of 1% of the amount you fund with.
+The Wallets Africa fee will never exceed 2,000 naira or local equivalent (Ghana and Kenya).
 For Bitcoin funding, there is a 5% charge on the total amount you deposited.
 Wallets to Wallets transfers are free.
 But sending money to a bank account number attracts a fee of 25 naira.

 Wallets Africa offers a Visa dollar card.
 You will be charged a one-time charge of $5 to create a dollar card.
 Note that the minimum amount you can fund your dollar card with is $10.
 And every dollar card transaction done with a merchant outside the US you will be charged a 1USD fee.